 When the world first heard that Russia had used Facebook ads in attempts to interfere with the U.S.’s 2016 elections, computer scientists and cybersecurity experts heard a call to action.
-For the past three years, we have been studying how hate and disinformation spread online so that independent researchers can build stronger defenses to protect the public.
-But as we have raced to conduct this basic science, we have met steep resistance from the primary platform we study: Facebook.
-Our own accounts were shut down last month, another sign of the social media company’s rejection of scrutiny.
+For the past four years we have been studying how hate and disinformation spread online so that independent researchers can build stronger defenses to protect the public.
+But as we have tried to conduct this basic science, we have met steep resistance from the primary platform we study: Facebook.
+Our own accounts were shut down in 2021, another sign of the social media company’s rejection of scrutiny.

-Facebook wants people to see it as “the most transparent platform on the internet”—in the words of its vice president of integrity in August.
+Facebook wants people to see it as “the most transparent platform on the Internet”—as its vice president of integrity said in August 2021.
 But in reality, it has set up nearly insurmountable roadblocks for researchers seeking shareable, independent sources of data.
 It’s true that Facebook does provide researchers with some data: It maintains a searchable online ad library and allows authorized users to download limited information about political ads.
-Researchers have also been able to use Facebook's business analytics tools to glean some information about the popularity of unpaid content.
+Researchers have also been able to use Facebook’s business analytics tools to glean some information about the popularity of unpaid content.
 But the platform not only sharply limits access to these tools, it also aggressively moves to shut down independent efforts to collect data.

 This is not just a spat between a social media platform and the people who study it.
 The proliferation of online misinformation has been called an “infodemic,” which, like a virus, grows, replicates and causes harm in the real world.
 Online misinformation contributes to people’s hesitancy to wear masks or get vaccinated to help prevent the spread of COVID-19.
 It contributes to distrust in the soundness of our election system.
 To reduce these harms, it is vital that researchers be able to access and share data about social media behavior and the algorithms that shape it.
 But Facebook’s restrictions are getting in the way of this science.

 Second, Facebook aggressively moves to counter independent sources of data about its platform—and our team is a good example.
-Last year, we built a tool we call Ad Observer, a citizen science browser extension that allows consenting users to share with us limited and anonymous information about the ads that Facebook shows them.
+In 2020 we built a tool we call Ad Observer, a citizen science browser extension that allows consenting users to share with us limited and anonymous information about the ads that Facebook shows them.
 The extension communicates with our project Cybersecurity for Democracy, sending basic information, such as who paid for the ad and how long it ran.
 It also reports how advertisers target the ads, an issue that researchers and journalists have exposed as a vector in the spread of misinformation.
 For ethical reasons, we do not collect personal information about people who share the ads they see.
 And for scientific reasons, we do not need to—everything we need to know to answer our research questions is contained in public information that we are gathering with consent.
-Even this limited data about ads has been tremendously helpful for our research, and it demonstrates the necessity of independent auditing of social media platforms.
-With the data collected by our volunteers, we’ve been able to identify ads promoting the conspiracy theory QAnon and far-right militias, as well as demonstrate that Facebook fails to identify approximately 10 percent of political ads that run on its platform.
-And we publish our data so that other researchers can work with it, too.

-In response, Facebook shut down our personal accounts last month.
-This prevents Cybersecurity for Democracy from accessing even the limited transparency information the platform provides to researchers.
+In response, Facebook shut down our personal accounts in August 2021.
+This prevented Cybersecurity for Democracy from accessing even the limited transparency information the platform provides to researchers.
 The company insinuated that its actions were mandated by an agreement it entered into with the Federal Trade Commission regarding user privacy.
 The FTC responded swiftly, telling Facebook that the platform is wrong to block our research in the name of its agreement with the agency: “The consent decree does not bar Facebook from creating exceptions for good-faith research in the public interest.
 Indeed, the FTC supports efforts to shed light on opaque business practices, especially around surveillance-based advertising.”

-Facebook has not backed down from its decision to suspend our accounts, and it has other researchers in the crosshairs.
-Last month, the Germany-based project AlgorithmWatch announced that it had discontinued a project that used crowdsourced data to monitor how Instagram (a platform also owned by Facebook) treated political posts and other content.
+Facebook has not backed down from its decision to suspend our accounts, and it has placed other researchers in the crosshairs.
+In August 2021 the Germany-based project AlgorithmWatch announced that it had discontinued a project that used crowdsourced data to monitor how Instagram (a platform also owned by Facebook) treated political posts and other content.
 In a statement, AlgorithmWatch noted that Facebook had cited privacy concerns with its research.

 So where do we go from here?
 Of course, we think Facebook should reinstate our accounts and stop threatening other legitimate researchers.
-In the long-term, however, scientists cannot rely on limited voluntary transparency measures from the platforms we follow.
+In the long term, however, scientists cannot rely on limited voluntary transparency measures from the platforms we follow.
 Researchers and journalists who study social media platforms in a privacy-shielding way need better legal protections so that companies such as Facebook are not the ones deciding what research can go forward.
-There are already numerous proposals before the U.S. Congress and the European Union on how to strengthen these protections.
+Numerous proposals have been brought before the U.S. Congress and the European Union on how to strengthen these protections.
 Now it’s time for lawmakers to take action.